Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Introduction

+Since the entire system is composed of multiple types of quanta, it is not appropriate to compare the dynamical behavior of the entire system with that of qubit systems.
+To be more precise, when phonons are created by Raman scattering, the quantum correlation between those in different systems is mediated by excited electrons via electron-phonon interaction.
+We found that phonon entanglement follows the electron entanglement with a certain delay corresponding to the creation time of phonons.
+We discuss the mechanism of entanglement generation by using the Heisenberg equations of motion.

-The measurement of entanglement properties is also of interest from an experimental viewpoint.
+We also study the measurement of entanglement properties which is also of interest from an experimental viewpoint.
 Since scattered light carries information on the nonlocal correlation between material systems, we discuss the detection of entanglement by time-resolved spectroscopy.
-We found that it is possible to access the dynamical properties of entanglement generation by the heterodyne detection of the Stokes light.
+We found that the heterodyne detection of the Stokes light makes it possible to access the two-step dynamics of phonon entanglement generation.